siwest/sfly_challenge/README.md

 - We don't know how much input data we need to generate.
 The function GenEvents called in main() has the keyword argument 'number_events' which can be set to generate a number of random events.
 - New Customer Update Rule: For simplicity, New or Update verbs are treated as the same create or update instruction.
 There's no check to ensure a record exists before it is updated.
 Some exception handling is needed.
 - We don't know how records will ultimately be sorted by calling analytics functions, so we leave the event records categorized by customer_id and event type, but leave the records within these categories unsorted.
-- We don't know how the range of timestamps to use to correlate ORDER event_time and SITE_VISIT event_time fields needed to calculate average customer value per week (order expenditure / site_visit event).

-  - We could probably use 1 hour windows, but what if there are multiple site visits in one day?
+- We don't know under what conditions we should join and ORDER event with a SITE_VISIT event.
+The timestamps of these can differ.
+  - What is the acceptable range to for a site visit to result in an order?
+(SITE_VISIT event_time - ORDER event_time)
-  - Could there be a case where no site visit occurred by a customer, yet there was an order by the customer?
+  - What if there is no site visit event recorded, but an order occurred?
+Does this ever happen?
 Exception handling for divide by zero error is needed.
+  - What if multiple site visit events are in the batch (perhaps someone did several "refreshes" of the session)?
+How should repeat events be handled?

 ### Performance:

-Lookup by customer is O(1) (on average) for dictionaries.
+The data structure (d) is a json nested dictionary structure.

+The function ingest(e, d) iterates over every dictionary item listed in the input file.
+It then checks if a key for the customer_id and event_type is already in data structure d before creating the key or appending the event to the key's value in d.
+The time complexity for this task is O(n).

+The function top_x_simple_ltv_customers(x, d) iterates over every customer record to get order sales total per customer and total site visits per customer (O(n)).
+However, it also performs a sort on the result list of customers in O(n*log(n)) time.
+The time complexity of the function is then O(n*log(n)).

-### Optimizations:
+### Future Improvements:

 - Define Visit Class with properties for total_sale (customer expenditures) per visit.
 (Will need to define parameters to correlate ORDER event_time and SITE_VISIT event_time).
 - Define Customer Class with properties for name, address, visits, and orders.